 Note 12.3 The National Centre provides the international contractors the assistance required to implement the site visits effectively.
 This includes nominating sufficient qualified individuals to ensure that the required number of schools is observed.
+It also includes timely communication of school contact information and test dates.

-- The process of selecting the PISA-D Quality Monitor nominees - PISA-D Quality Monitor (only for Main Survey) and their Data Collection Forms
+- The process of selecting the PISA Quality Monitor nominees . - PISA Quality Monitor feedback and Data Collection Forms (only for Main Survey)

-13. Assembling and printing paper-based materials
+1.1.13.
+Assembling and printing paper-based materials

-Rationale: Variations in assembly and print quality may affect data quality.
+38. Rationale: Variations in assembly and print quality may affect data quality.
 When the quality of paper and print is very poor, the performance of students is influenced not only by their levels of literacy, but also by the degree to which test materials are legible.
-To rule out this potential source of error, and to increase the consistency and precision of the data collection, paper and print quality samples were solicited from National Centres participating in paper-based components in their first cycle of participation.
+To rule out this potential source of error, and to increase the consistency and precision of the data collection, paper and print quality samples are solicited from National Centres participating in paper-based components in their first cycle of participation.

-Standard 13.1 All paper-based student assessment material will be centrally assembled by the international contractors and must be printed using the final print-ready file and agreed-upon paper and print quality.
+Standard 13.1 All paper-based student assessment material will be centrally assembled by the international contractors and must be printed using the final print-ready file and agreed upon paper and print quality.
+New countries/entities must submit a printed copy of all Field Trial instruments (booklets and questionnaires) for approval of the printing quality for the Main Survey.
+The same printing standard must be used for both the Field Trial and the Main Survey.

-Standard 13.2 The cover page of all PISA-D test paper-based materials used for students and schools must contain all information as specified by the PISA Governing Board.
+Standard 13.2 The cover page of all national PISA test paper-based materials used for students and schools must contain all titles and approved logos in a standard format provided in the international version.